Marion Jones: Personal life

-In November 2009, Jones was working out for the San Antonio Silver Stars of the WNBA.
-She had played basketball while in college at the University of North Carolina, where her team won the national championship in 1994.
-Her No. 20 jersey, honored by the school, hangs in Carmichael Auditorium.
-She had been selected in the 3rd round of the 2003 WNBA draft by the Phoenix Mercury.
-On March 10, 2010, the Tulsa Shock announced that Jones had signed to play with the team, making the professional minimum (about $35,000) in her first season.
-Jones made her debut on May 15, in the Shock's inaugural game at the BOK Center against the Minnesota Lynx.
-In 47 WNBA games, Jones averaged 2.6 points and 1.3 rebounds per game.

-Jones was waived by the Shock on July 21, 2011.

 Top Speed film

 Jones appears in the 2003 film Top Speed, along with other speed specialists such as racing driver Lucas Luhr, mountain biker Marla Streb, and Porsche Cayenne designer Stephen Murkett.
 Directed by Greg MacGillivray and shot in IMAX format, the film covers details from races to mistakes she made within her performances.

 Use of illicit performance-enhancing drugs

-Throughout most of her athletic career including two Olympiads and several championship meets, Jones had been accused, either outright or by implication, of taking performance-enhancing drugs.
+Throughout most of her athletic career including two Olympiads and several championship meets, Jones had been accused, either directly or by implication, of taking performance-enhancing drugs.
 These accusations began in high school in the early 1990s, when she missed a random drug test and was consequently banned for four years from track and field competition.
-Jones claimed that she never received the letter notifying her of the required test; and attorney Johnnie Cochran successfully got the four-year ban overturned.
+Jones, a minor, claimed that she never received the letter notifying her of the required test; and attorney Johnnie Cochran successfully got the four-year ban overturned.
 Jones tended to train with both coaches and athletes who themselves were dogged by rumors and accusations surrounding performance-enhancing drugs.
-And until 2007, Jones denied—in almost every way possible and in almost any venue where the question arose—ever being involved with performance enhancers in any way.
-She frequently said that she had never tested positive for performance-enhancing substances; in her autobiography, she blamed the 2002 breakup of her marriage to C.J.
-Hunter in part on the fact that Hunter had tested positive for steroids four times before the 2000 Olympics, tainting her own drug-free image.
+And until 2007, Jones denied, in almost every way possible and in almost any venue where the question arose, being involved with performance enhancers.
+She frequently said that she had never tested positive for performance-enhancing substances.